mblink/routing/docs/routes.md

 #### Optional query parameters

-Sometimes it may be useful to have query parameters with optional values, i.e. ones that may appear in the URL either of the following ways:
+Sometimes it may be useful to have query parameters with optional values, i.e. ones that may appear in the URL with or without a value:

 ```
 /path?key=value
 /path?key
 ```

-Query parameters with an optional value, i.e. ones that may appear in the URL as  can be specified using the `optionalQueryParam` method:
+These can be specified using the `optionalQueryParam` method:

 ```scala mdoc
 val routeWithQueryParam = GET / "path" :? optionalQueryParam[String]("key")